 The Fund assists individuals and families who have lost their homes, wages, and/or employment due to natural disasters with expenses including but not limited to temporary housing, home repairs, rent, groceries, childcare expenses due to disaster related school closure, essential household items, clean-up items, medical and dental expenses, tools and equipment required for work, school supplies, repair of essential vehicles, moving and storage expenses, legal document replacement and funeral and burial expenses.
 The 805 UndocuFund will also help affected families access other community resources to provide some economic relief.

 What is your fundraising goal?

-Our goal is to raise at least $1 million to give a meaningful level of assistance to help individuals and families recover from natural disasters.
+During the Thomas Fire and Montecito Mudslides, the 805 Undocufund raised over $2 million.
+Our goal is to raise at least $1 million for response to the Hill and Woolsey Fires to give a meaningful level of assistance to help individuals and families recover.